moveit/moveit_tutorials/doc/joystick_control_teleoperation/joystick_control_teleoperation_tutorial.rst

 .. image:: controller.jpg
    :width: 700px

-Check out this cool demo that uses a `joystick controller and MoveIt! to control a PR2 <https://youtu.be/p_x-HRagLpo>`_
+Check out this cool demo that uses a `joystick controller and MoveIt to control a PR2 <https://youtu.be/p_x-HRagLpo>`_

 Getting Started
 ---------------